 - Blood in vomit or the stool

 Treatment options vary, depending on the size, location, stage of the cancerous tumor, and the patient’s health.
-Most treatment options include a combination of surgery, chemotherapy, radiation therapy, or proton therapy.
+Most treatment options include a combination of surgery, chemotherapy, radiation therapy, targeted therapy, immunotherapy, or proton therapy.
 Patients with stomach cancer may also consider participation in clinical trials.

 Linitis plastica is a very rare type of stomach cancer that spreads to the muscles of the stomach wall, forming a thick and immovable layer.
 It develops a flat, thickened area of the mucosa and is sometimes called leather bottle stomach.
 When this happens, the stomach is unable to hold much food, and does not stretch out as food digests.

-Linitis plastica is a rapidly growing cancer that spreads quickly.
+Linitis plastica is a rapidly growing cancer.
 Although the survival outlook is poor and it is difficult to treat, treatment options are available in some cases.
 Treatment options for linitis plastica are surgery and chemotherapy.
 A total or partial gastrectomy (surgical removal of the stomach) may be recommended.

-Sources: American Cancer Society, Cancer Research UK, National Cancer Institute, Orphanet, Texas Cancer Registry
+Sources: American Cancer Society, American Society of Clinical Oncology, Cancer Research UK, National Cancer Institute, Texas Cancer Registry